Dubai Property Purchase: Cash vs. Mortgage (2025 Guide)

 - Complete Ownership: The property is entirely yours from day one, providing peace of mind and eliminating the risk of foreclosure.

-What Are the Potential Drawbacks of Paying Cash
+What Are the Potential Drawbacks of Paying Cash?

 Despite its clear advantages, buying a property with cash is not without its downsides.
 The most notable drawback is the impact on your financial liquidity.
 Committing a large sum of capital to a single asset ties up funds that could be used for other investments or emergencies.

-Why a Mortgage is the More Common Path
+Why a Mortgage is the More Common Path for Dubai Property Financing

 The primary advantage of a mortgage is leverage.
 By using a loan, you can control a valuable asset while keeping a significant portion of your cash free for other purposes, such as investments, business ventures, or maintaining a healthy emergency fund.
 This strategy allows you to benefit from potential property value appreciation while gradually paying down the loan.
 As property prices and rents rise over time, mortgage holders can see significant growth in their net worth, turning their monthly payments into equity.

-What to Know Before Applying for a Mortgage
+What to Know Before Applying for a Mortgage for Your Dubai Property Purchase

-Key requirements and costs
+Key requirements and costs for your 2025 Dubai Property Purchase

 - Minimum Down Payment: For a first property valued under AED 5 million, a 20% down payment is required for expatriates.
 For properties valued over AED 5 million, the minimum is 30%.
+These figures are stable for 2025.

 - Upfront Costs: In addition to the down payment, buyers should budget for approximately 6-7% of the property's value to cover associated fees.
-These include:
+These typically include:

 - 4% Dubai Land Department (DLD) transfer fee